Yellowstone National Park and the Flood

 Mt.
 St. Helens in Washington State erupted in 1980.
 (Visit Mt.
 St. Helens National Monument!)
 Volcanic flows moved thousands of trees into Spirit Lake.
 It looked eerily reminiscent of the petrified trees in Yellowstone.
 Consequently, geologists began to change their story of the petrified trees of Yellowstone – the trees had been moved into their present place by way of volcanic mudflows, the same as at Mt.
 St. Helens!
 They were not buried in place as forests over thousands of years.

 There are so many other features to examine in the Yellowstone area: Ice Age evidence, earthquake effects, rock types, and of course the marvelous geysers, hot springs and mud pots.
-And all of these are evidences of the enormous power of a global flood, but more importantly, of a God who is not silent.
+Yellowstone National Park and the Flood are intimately entwined with all these evidences, because these evidences tell of the enormous power of a global flood, but more importantly, of a God who is not silent.

-So get started planning a vacation you will never forget!
+So plan that vacation that your family will never forget!
 There are many books that can help you, and certainly, you could plan to come along with us on one of our trips.
 Regardless, this is a chance you don’t want to bypass.
 Make a trip to Yellowstone from a new perspective.
 It will change your life!